gassantos/ExperimentoBERT-PLI/README.md

 ### Data

-**For Educational/Testing Purposes**: This repository includes synthetic legal case data in the `data/` directory that simulates the structure of COLIEE dataset:
+**For Academic Purposes**: This repository includes synthetic legal case data in the `data/` directory that simulates the structure of COLIEE dataset:

-- 30 paragraph pairs for training (balanced positive/negative examples)
+- 34 paragraph pairs for training (balanced positive/negative examples)
 - 6 paragraph pairs for validation
 - 10 multi-paragraph documents for testing
 - Realistic legal content covering various topics (contracts, constitutional law, civil procedure, etc.)